LastKnightCoder/obsidian-notion-video/README.md

 ## Introduction

-This plugin can access content in Notion through the Notion API, You need to provide Notion intergration secrets in the settings and enter the corresponding block_id to get the content of the block.
+This plugin can embed your notion video in obsidian through the Notion API, You need to provide Notion intergration secrets in the settings and enter the corresponding block_id to get the content of the block.

 ## Usage